 Ferry at the port of Barcelona.

 Ferry schedules and ferry tickets from the port of Barcelona

 The port of Barcelona has 9 passenger terminals and is one of largest ports in southern Europe.
 From Barcelona you can travel by ferry to Mallorca, Menorca, Ibiza, and Formentera in Spain.
-If you want to continue your adventure in the Mediterranean Sea, you can also take advantage of ferry routes from Barcelona to Italy, as well as Algeria, Nador and Tangier-Med in the northern coast of Africa.
+If you want to continue your adventure in the Mediterranean Sea, you can also hop on a ferry from Barcelona to Italy, as well as Algeria, Nador and Tangier-Med in the northern coast of Africa.

 Aerial view of the port of Barcelona and the city’s skyline.

 Ferry from Barcelona to Mallorca